bloxberg-org/blips/blips/did.md

 ~~~

 ### Update
 The service accepts updates to the DDO.
 A request consists of the entire DDO that should replace the older one.
-Patch requests may also be available.
+Patch requests may also be possible.

 ### Deactivation
 The deactivation of a DID corresponds to deactivating an classical user account.
 The operation may be reversible.